openstax/k12-contents-raise/README.md

 $ /scripts/import_mbz.sh content.mbz
 ```

-The script will stage the commit which includes the stages.
-This can be reviewed prior to creating the commit itself.
+The script will create the commits which include the stages.